-We will also provide a range of resources to help you prepare your students for the assessments, including marked exemplars of student work with examiner commentaries.
+We will also provide a range of resources to help you prepare your students for the assessments, including marked exemplars of student work with examiner commentaries and additional specimen papers for A Level.

 ResultsPlus

 ResultsPlus provides the most detailed analysis available of your students' exam performance.
 It can help you identify the topics and skills where further learning would benefit your students.